LEap In to a conversation

 PART 4

-Having named your shared values, now it’s time to offer your perspective, making sure you use I-statements and that you ground what you say in the shared values you have identified.
-Which is the best way to do that respectfully?
+Having named your shared values, now it’s time to offer your input, making sure you use I-statements and that you ground what you say in the shared values you have identified.

 L